-For faculty and A&P positions, scheduling three or more applicants for interviews is the University's practice.
-This supports university policy and federal selection guidelines that the interview stage of the selection process is competitive.
-Two interviewees would be a rare circumstance.
-OIE would recommend reconsideration of the alternate pool and consideration of supplemental recruiting first.
+For faculty and A&P positions, scheduling three or more applicants for interviews is recommended.
+This supports university past practice and helps ensure that the interview stage of the selection process is competitive.
+Two interviewees would be a rare circumstance, and where this is the case, hiring managers and search committees may find reconsideration of the alternate pool and/or consideration of supplemental recruiting beneficial.
 In situations where a minimum of three candidates for final interviews has not been achieved, the search committee chair, search assistant, or hiring manager must obtain prior written approval from OIE (faculty searches) or HR-TA (non-faculty searches) to waive this requirement and to move forward with less than three finalists.
-On-campus interviews are recommended, but not required for faculty and A&P finalists' interviews.
+On-campus interviews are recommended but not required for faculty and A&P finalists' interviews.